 In Chapter 15, “The Cost of Emotional Illiteracy,” Goleman writes that some people are unable to differentiate between being scared and angry.
-They feel more hunger in depressing situations and eat more to gain weight.
-The author also indicates that the people with few friends or with extreme tendencies for loneliness are at great risk of medical diseases and early death.
+They feel more hunger in sad situations and eat more to gain weight.
+The author also indicates that the people with few friends or with extreme tendencies for loneliness are at significant risk of medical diseases and early death.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contribution.

 Click below to see contributions from other visitors to this page...

 Can you simply explain each and every thing about role of emotions in career and life?

 The IQ what makes me? me?
 Not rated yet